Okay, my soul-connected creative friends, it’s time for some #realtalk.

 When I dug deep into my own history, I began to see how perfectionism had taken root in me at a young age.
 As a kid, my good grades got me love and attention and praise.
 To me, it felt like love was conditional.
 Not who I was, but how I performed determined whether I was good enough and deserved love.
 And that hurts!
 That hurts to say!

 This dangerous thought pattern became the core of my belief system:

 'If my school or work performance determines whether I get love and attention or not, I better perform perfectly so that I can make sure that I never feel the pain of not getting love and attention again.’

 After digging even deeper and getting more vulnerable with myself, I also came to see that what I’d always assumed where my perfectionist super powers (like being diligent, preferring quality over quantity, and holding myself to high standards) were actually MY super powers.
 They’re my strengths and my talents.
 And all these years, I’d been abusing them through perfectionism.

 Need a little help letting go of your perfectionism?
-Then make sure to download your FREE copy of the 10+ page, step-by-step, perfectionism-busting workbook.
+Then make sure to download your FREE copy of my step-by-step, perfectionism-busting workbook.
 Just click the button below.